 - Australian Tourism Awards Owners Group

 Exclusive to members: Read Ward Tilbrook's From the Chief Executive posts on current advocacy issues.

 Ward Tilbrook attended the second Australian Tourism Roundtable in Canberra on 24 June 2014, which was convened by the National Tourism Alliance.
 The Australian Tourism Round Table is an industry-led forum to foster the exchange of information and the formulation of common national policy positions for the benefit of the Australian tourism industry.

 Related post: From the Chief Executive - Australian Tourism Roundtable

 SATIC Response to the Draft South Australian Tourism Plan 2015 - 2020

-After member consultation and feedback, the SATIC Board have submitted feedback on the Draft South Australian Tourism Plan 2015-2020.
+After member consultation and feedback, the SATIC Board submitted a response to the Draft South Australian Tourism Plan 2015-2020.

 |Draft SA Tourism Plan Feedback - 020614||236KB|

 The SA Tourism Commission's SA Visitor & Travel Centre at 18 King William Street ceased operations on 1 July 2011; it was outsourced to private South Australian company, Holidays of Australia where it operated from its Grenfell St premises.
 It was then returned to the SA Tourism Commission and relocated to Service SA on North Tce in July 2012.